DavidSantia/react-redis-quiztool/README.md

 ```
 This launches

-1. The Redis server (with websocket adaptor) container, as a dependency to the load app
+1. The Redis server (with Websocket adaptor) container, as a dependency to the load app
 2. The Load app container

 It also mounts the [data](https://github.com/DavidSantia/react-redis-quiztool/blob/master/data) directory on the Load container, so that the app can access the CSV files.

 ## Running the React app

-To run the React app, first launch the system as explained above.
+The React app uses a Redis container with the WebSocket adaptor attached.
+This is built and launched in as explained in the section above.

-Then in a separate terminal, go to the [quiz](https://github.com/DavidSantia/react-redis-quiztool/blob/master/quiz) directory and follow the README.
+Once launched, use a separate terminal, go to the [quiz](https://github.com/DavidSantia/react-redis-quiztool/blob/master/quiz) directory and follow the README.

 ## Developing your own Loader
 A sample plant quiz CSV is included.
 To develop your own loader app, start with a CSV file containing your quiz data.